Whatever You Want (Status Quo song): Impact

 The song was reprised, in 2014, for the band's thirty-first studio album Aquostic (Stripped Bare).
 It was featured in the ninety-minute launch performance of the album at London's Roundhouse on 22 October, the concert being recorded and broadcast live by BBC Radio 2 as part of their In Concert series.

-The Finnish Liiga club HIFK uses the song as opening song during their home matches, where fans of HIFK clap to the song's tempo when the song starts playing.
-The German Bundesliga club FC Schalke 04 also used the song as opening song during their home matches until 2015.
-Dutch Eredivisie club SBV Vitesse has used the song as their opening song for many years.

-The song was used as Bill Bailey's buzzer for a 2021 episode of QI titled 'Random'.

 Arrangement

 The song is guitar-oriented, like most Status Quo songs.
 During recording up to three guitar 'layers' were used, though it can be played with two: rhythm guitar and solo guitar.
 The other instruments are a bass guitar, keyboards and drums.
 The lyrics are multi-vocal; for instance the 'Whatever you want' part is sung entirely with two voices.

 The guitar low 'E' string is tuned to a D (the song is in the key of D).
 This is required to play the intro and also the low strumming after the intro.
 In this later part a flanger effect is used together with the ever-present overdrive/distortion effect.